Paula Hutchings - Reg MBACP Counsellor, MA, BA, Adv Dip Couns

 - Warmth, understanding and respect

-I offer day-time and evening appointments on Tuesdays and Thursdays and on Friday mornings at my comfortable home-based therapy room near Beaminster.
-I also offer day-time and evening appointments on Wednesdays at Prospect House in Dorchester, based here because of the highly convenient town centre location.
+I offer day-time and evening appointments on Tuesdays, Wednesdays and Thursdays at my comfortable home-based therapy room near Beaminster.

 Issues I work with